ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-A neater way to watch objects and add dependencies to any KnockoutJs subscribable.
+A neater way to watch objects recursively and/or add dependencies to any KnockoutJs subscribable.

 <b>Usage:</b>